omeka/classic-enduser/docs/Content/Items.md

 Properties of items
 -------------------------------------------------------------
 Items: Each item contains Dublin Core and Item Type metadata, plus other metadata fields added by plugins.
-An item can belong to one collection (or none), and have an infinite number of tags.
-Items may contain many or no files.
+An item can have one item type (or none), belong to one collection (or none), and have an infinite number of tags.
+Items can be public or private, and can be featured.
+Items may have many or no files attached.
+You can use [Item Relations](../Plugins/ItemRelations.md) to establish connections between items using metadata fields, or [Commenting](../Plugins/Commenting.md] to allow site visitors to leave their thoughts on items.
+Items can have location data added using the [Geolocation](../Plugins/Geolocation.md) plugin.

+Metadata: Each item, each collection, and each file, can have as much or as little metadata as you wish.
+Metadata can be supplied in Dublin Core or custom formats, using controlled vocabularies, or supplied by users when they create items through the [Contribution](../Plugins/Contribution.md) plugin.
+Individual fields can be made private through the [Hide Elements plugin](https://omeka.org/classic/plugins/HideElements/){target=_blank}, and strings such as email address can be hidden within fields using the [Redact Elements](../Plugins/RedactElements.md) plugin.

-Collections: May comprise different items.
-Items may only belong to one collection a time.
+Collections: Items may only belong to one collection a time.
+You can use [Collection Tree](../Plugins/CollectionTree.md) to create a hierarchy of collections, so that an item might belong to a lower-level collection and also its parent collection.

 Tags: Tags can be added to any item, and an item may contain an infinite number of tags.
+You can browse and edit tags on the admin side, and add a public page for tag browsing to your navigation.

 Browse items in admin
 -------------------------------------------------------------